mosphox/monochrome-grub-theme/README.md

 This theme was built and tested on Ubuntu, so it should work just fine on any Debian-based distro.
 Although the install script should support Arch as well — it hasn't been tested out.

 It was originally tested in a 2560×1600 virtual machine, and yep — it still looks fine there.

+## Credits
+The original background image was taken from [this artwork](https://www.furaffinity.net/view/12229289), though I’ve redrawn and upscaled it a bit to better fit high-res screens.

+This theme also uses fonts from the [Ubuntu Font Family](https://design.ubuntu.com/font) and [DejaVu Fonts](https://dejavu-fonts.github.io).